eBay/TrustFabric/Overview.md

 Introduction
 ============

 TrustFabric is an open-source specification for an application centric Cloud-Native Identity and Access management.
-It secures interactions between applications and between users and applications.
+It secures interactions between applications and between internal users and applications.

 TrustFabric is an extension of OAuth2, OIDC specifications and also aligns with Kintara UMA 2.0 specifications.
 It establishes a strong application identity representation for handling the challenges associated with micro-services, e.g. compromised application identity and credentials, larger attack surface and [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem).